Last update: 6 June 2020

 Seven epic mountains and volcanoes

 Have a look at the overview below for 7 spectacular mountains and volcanoes (and see how to get there).
 All of these have hiking trails and walking routes circling around the summit area; some more challenging than others.
 Click on the link in the title to find out more.
 The stories are all updated on a regular basis.
-Enjoy reading & exploring!
+So you’ll often find extra information and new practical stuff, or fancy decorations like the handy interactive map at the bottom of this post.
+Be sure to check back in, and enjoy reading & exploring! 🙂

 Mount Titlis – Alpine meadows & beautiful mountain views